sreenaths/minimcp/DETAILS.md

 - ⚠️ Resumable Streamable HTTP with GET method support
 - ⚠️ MCP Client (_As shown in the [integration tests](https://github.com/sreenaths/minimcp/tree/main/tests/integration), MiniMCP works seamlessly with existing MCP clients, and there’s currently no need for a custom client_)

-### Non-Features
+### Unlikely

-The following features are very unlikely to be built into MiniMCP in the foreseeable future.
+These features are not expected to be built into MiniMCP in the foreseeable future.

 - 🚫 Session management
 - 🚫 Authentication